Could Your Business Benefit from a Line of Credit?

 A lender will look for a track record of income, meaning business tax returns that show income and expenses.
 Because lines of credit are secured, a lender will also look for collateral which can come in many forms like inventory, investment portfolios or real estate.
 For any financing questions, it is best to work directly with a lender.

-As Matt put it, “It is better to come to us before you need the money, because a line of credit is a great option to have in your back pocket to increase your financial flexibility.”
+As Jim put it, “It is better to come to us before you need the money, because a line of credit is a great option to have in your back pocket to increase your financial flexibility.”

 Jim advises that businesses be ready and willing to share their story with their banking team, which should outline your historical track record and your vision for the future, particularly in these challenging times.